msupply-foundation/msupply_docs/content/docs/manage/demographics.md

 ## Yearly growth percentage

 For each year, you can enter the predicted population growth percentage.
 This can be a positive or negative number.

-Once you click out of the cell, your projections will update.
+As you edit the growth percentage, you will notice the population projections update.

 ![edit growth](/docs/manage/images/percentage_growth.gif)